 Although we fall in love with a brand and not necessarily a logo, good logos reflect the brand qualities we aspire to.

 Along with the visual identity a logo becomes the face of the brand.
-A recognizable symbol among the jungle of brands that surrounds us on a daily basis.
+A recognisable symbol among the jungle of brands that surrounds us on a daily basis.